Multi-agent Reinforcement Learning: A Comprehensive Survey: Prospects of MARL

-\paragraph{Agent-Aware} Agent-aware agents strive to achieve a balance between stability and adaptability by being conscious of their environment and attempting to coordinate while preserving elements of their individuality.
-Previous studies have explored approaches such as "Adapt When Everyone is Stationary, Otherwise Move to Equilibrium" (AWESOME) \citep{conitzer2003awesome} or "Win or Learn Fast" (WoLF) \citep{Bowling2004GigaWolf} to determine when to adapt and re-coordinate or maintain their local strategy, largely by adjusting the learning rate, or to incorporate the other agent's anticipated learning to one another \citep{foerster2018learning}.
-These concepts primarily address handling the non-stationarity of the optimization problem, but this heightened awareness also establishes a well-rounded foundation for fostering social behaviors that lead to stable and successful coordination.
+\begin{itemize} \item Independent agents disregard the notion of coordination entirely.
+Moreover, their focus lies solely on converging to stable behaviors rather than adapting to the actions of other agents in their environment.
+In cooperative, adversarial, and mixed settings, such methods are referred to as coordination-free, opponent-independent, and agent-independent respectively, and each has demonstrated empirical success under restricted problem settings \cite{Littman2001, Lauer2000, Hernandez2017Survey}.
+However, these independent methods often result in sub-optimal outcomes or even failure to achieve desired goals as coordination becomes crucial in many scenarios to anticipate and respond strategically to the actions of other agents. \item Tracking agents prioritize adaptability over stability, placing a greater priority on coordination rather than learning a stable individual behavior.
+With a tracking approach, agents continuously adjust their strategies based on the observed behavior of other agents.
+Empirically, agent-tracking methods rely on agent modeling to guide the agents' action selection process \cite{Robinson1951FicitiousPlay, Weinberg2004}.
+However, the stability of the joint behavior may be compromised.
+The constant adaptation can lead to non-stationary behaviors, as the agents respond not only to changes in the environment but also to the changing strategies of other agents. \item Agent-aware agents strive to achieve a balance between stability and adaptability by being conscious of the other agents' strategies while preserving their individuality.
+Previous studies have explored approaches such as "Adapt When Everyone is Stationary, Otherwise Move to Equilibrium" (AWESOME) \cite{conitzer2003awesome} or "Win or Learn Fast" (WoLF) \cite{Bowling2004GigaWolf} to determine when to adapt or maintain their local strategy, mostly just by adjusting the learning rate or incorporating the other agent's anticipated learning to one another \cite{foerster2018learning}.
+These concepts primarily address handling the non-stationarity of the optimization problem, but this heightened awareness also establishes a well-rounded foundation for fostering social behaviors that lead to stable and successful coordination. \end{itemize}